 - 1.10 The fittings for delivery and vapour return pipes shall be different to prevent mis-connection. - 1.11 Petrol storage tank vent pipe(s) shall be fitted with a pressure vacuum relief valve to minimise vapour loss during unloading and storage of petrol.
 (The pressure vacuum relief valve shall be sized and weighted to prevent vapour loss, except when the storage tanks are subject to potentially hazardous pressurisation.) - 1.12 When connecting hoses prior to delivery, the vapour return hose shall be connected before any delivery hose.
 The vapour return hose shall be connected by the road tanker end first, and then at the storage tank end. - 1.13 Adjacent to each vapour return connection point for the storage tank, there shall be a clearly legible and durable notice instructing 'Connect vapour return line before off-loading' or similar wording.
 The sign shall also refer to the maximum number of tanker compartments which may be unloaded simultaneously in accordance with Condition 1.8. - 1.14 If dip testing of storage tanks or road tanker compartments is performed before delivery, the dip openings shall be securely sealed prior to the delivery taking place. - 1.15 Road tanker compartment dip testing shall not be performed whilst the vapour hose is connected. - 1.16 A competent person shall remain near the tanker and keep a constant watch on hoses and connections during unloading. - 1.17 All road tanker compartment and vent discharge valves shall be closed on completion of the delivery. - 1.18 On completion of unloading, the vapour hose shall not be disconnected until the delivery hose has been discharged and disconnected.
 The delivery hose shall be disconnected at the road tanker first.
-The vapour return hose shall be disconnected at the storage tank end first. - 1.19 All connection points shall be securely sealed after delivery. - 1.20 If the storage tanks or road tanker compartments are dipped after delivery, the dip openings shall be securely sealed after dip testing. - 1.21 Manhole entry points to storage tanks shall be kept securely sealed, except when maintenance and testing are being carried out which require entry to the tank. - 1.22 Petrol delivery and vapour return lines shall be tested in accordance with the schedule as appended to this authorisation (or such other schedule as may be agreed by the regulator). - 1.23 Pressure vacuum relief valves on petrol storage tank vents shall be checked for correct functioning, including extraneous matter, seating and corrosion at least once every three years. - 1.24 The operator shall maintain a log book at the authorised premises incorporating details of all maintenance, examination and testing, inventory checking, installation and repair work carried out, along with details of training given to operating staff at the service station.
+The vapour return hose shall be disconnected at the storage tank end first. - 1.19 All connection points shall be securely sealed after delivery. - 1.20 If the storage tanks or road tanker compartments are dipped after delivery, the dip openings shall be securely sealed after dip testing. - 1.21 Manhole entry points to storage tanks shall be kept securely sealed, except when maintenance and testing are being carried out which require entry to the tank. - 1.22 Petrol delivery and vapour return lines shall be tested in accordance with the schedule as appended to this authorisation in Appendix 2 (or such other schedule as may be agreed by the regulator). - 1.23 Pressure vacuum relief valves on petrol storage tank vents shall be checked for correct functioning, including extraneous matter, seating and corrosion at least once every three years.

-The log book shall also detail any suspected vapour leak together with action taken to deal with any leak, in accordance with Clauses 1.3, 1.4 and 1.5.

-1.25 Venting of the petrol vapour shall be through the vent pipes marked A (in blue) on the attached plan Reference PPC/107/A
+- 1.24 The operator shall maintain a log book at the authorised premises incorporating details of all maintenance, examination and testing, inventory checking, installation and repair work carried out, along with details of training given to operating staff at the service station. - The log book shall also detail any suspected vapour leak together with action taken to deal with any leak, in accordance with Clauses 1.3, 1.4 and 1.5. - 1.25 Venting of the petrol vapour shall be through the vent pipes marked A (in blue) on the attached plan Reference PPC/107/A.